gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

   - [ ] Attaching other Trust X should fail on your board.

 ## Memory footprints
-  - [ ] Compare hardware and software verification.
+  - [ ] Compare hardware and software verification approach.
   - [ ] Compete with your camp mates for the least XMC2Go memory foot print.
-Least memory wins!
+Check the compiled memory footprint, least memory usage wins!
   - [ ] Compete the speed of the 1-way Authentication.
 Least time wins!

+### Task 7: Let's look at replay attack
+Study the SignVerify example carefully.
+Turn on the "Replay Attack" macro and check the status.
+- [ ] Why does the verification passes when replay attack is switched on?
+- [ ] How can such replay attack be prevented?

-## Task 7: Simple Firmware Update
+## Task 8: Simple Firmware Update
 * Using One-Way Authentication example as a starting point...

 ### Server